ua07300/shelly-grid-loss-controller/README.md

 ### Step 2.
 Mount the detector contactor

 Wire the contactor according to section 5.
-Before installing the scripts, verify that `input:0` on the Master correctly changes state when the central grid is switched off/on (visible in the Master's web interface, the Components section).
+Before installing the scripts, verify that `input:0` on the Master correctly changes state when the central grid is switched off/on (visible in the Master's Web UI).

 ### Step 3.
 Install the Slave (on each executor)